rcodeborg2311/AICHEMY_VISUALISER/README.md

 - Document functionality that exists

 ## Visualization
 - Check how the database is being generated, 0 unique expressions 0 entropy etc
+- View state "Histogram" at a specified collision number.
 - Design new experiments tab - output to json
 - Think how to host this as a server: we want to enable users to locally, design experiments in the GUI, run the experiment, and then visualize those new results.
 - We want to log (and possibly hash) inputs + outputs + timestamps.